History of the Staten Island Railway: Improvements

-During fiscal year 1915, a second track was completed between Annadale and Pleasant Plains, and grade crossings elimination projects were undertaken at Amboy Road, Huguenot Park, and Pleasant Plains.
-On January 19, 1917, the Board of Estimate gave notice that they would hold a public hearing on January 26 to heart the application of the Staten Island Railway Company to abandon its right to double track its line between Pleasant Plains and Prince Bay.
-When the grade crossings at Huguenot and Great Kills were eliminated, the PSC had notified the SIRC that it should also eliminate the five grade crossings between Pleasant Plains and Prince Bay, and gave the company three years to do so, which did not happen.
+During fiscal year 1915, a second track was completed between Annadale and Prince's Bay, and grade crossings elimination projects were undertaken at Amboy Road, Huguenot Park, and Pleasant Plains.
+On January 19, 1917, the Board of Estimate gave notice that they would hold a public hearing on January 26 to hear the application of the Staten Island Railway Company to abandon its right to double track its line between Pleasant Plains and Prince's Bay.
+When the grade crossings at Huguenot and Great Kills were eliminated, the PSC had notified the SIRC that it should also eliminate the five grade crossings between Pleasant Plains and Prince's Bay, and gave the company three years to do so, which did not happen.
 They had granted the company an extension of one year to complete the work, but that expired on December 26, 1916.
 The SIRC said that it had applied for permission to abandon its right to complete the second track as its operation did not require the double tracking of this section, and as it wanted to avoid the expense of eliminating the grade crossings and of double tracking until it was needed.

 In August 1917, the PSC adopted an order directing the SIRT and other railways to keep the gates at 33 grade crossings closed between midnight and 5 a.m. for vehicle safety.
 The New York State Transit Commission, on August 15, 1919, ordered the SIRT to eliminate the grade crossing at Virginia Avenue by lowering that street under the existing rail line, with a clearance of 14 feet.
 However, due to World War I and issues with nearby grade crossing elimination projects, this work was delayed.

-On April 13, 1922, the SIRT petitioned to the PSC to move Bay Terrace station 1000 feet to the east of the station to Lincoln Road and to renamed the station Rice Manor.
+On April 13, 1922, the SIRT petitioned to the PSC to move Bay Terrace station 1000 feet to the east of the station to Kelvan Avenue (Bay Terrace) and to rename the station Rice Manor.
 The PSC denied the application as the move would allow fewer people to use the station.
-There were 35 homes immediately surrounding the existing station while there were only 3 at the proposed location.
+There were 35 homes immediately surrounding the existing station while there were only three at the proposed location.
 The move was intended to spur development in the surrounding area.